Mann-E/Mann-E-Flux/README.md

 ## Affiliations/Sponsorships

-If you can financially support our product or provide infrastructure grants for hosting our models, you can contact us at `muhammadreza.haghiri@gmail.com` and send your proposals.
+If you can financially support our product, provide infrastructure grants for hosting our models or want to host the model on your own platform, you can contact us at `muhammadreza.haghiri@gmail.com` and send your proposals.